Multi-Level Monte Carlo Training of Neural Operators: Numerical experiments

-To obtain the baselines, we first run standard SGD to approximate the solution operator on the resolutions $\{R_m\}_{m = 1}^5 = \{ 241, 120, 60, 30, 15 \}$ and the results are the ones reported in \cref{tab:darcy_para_baseline}.
-The training time per epoch and the testing loss values obtained by means of our proposed training paradigm, with $m=3$ levels and hierarchy as pairing strategy, are gathered in \cref{tab:darcy_para_MLMC_M=3}.
+\paragraph{Test on Darcy problem} To obtain the baselines, we first run standard SGD to approximate the solution operator on the resolutions $\{R_m\}_{m = 1}^5 = \{ 241, 120, 60, 30, 15 \}$ and the results are the ones reported in \cref{tab:darcy_para_baseline}(a).
+The training time per epoch and the testing loss values obtained by means of our proposed training paradigm, with $m=3$ levels and hierarchy as pairing strategy, are gathered in \cref{tab:darcy_para_baseline}(b).
 As expected, by increasing the multiplier $\delta$ the test loss increases as the epoch train time decreases because a smaller amount of fine training data is used.
-We also report the test related to the use of the optimal number of samples per resolution $N_{i}^*$, see, e.g., \citep{giles2015multilevel} (in our case $k=1$ and $\gamma=1$).
+We also report the test related to the use of the optimal number of samples per resolution $N_{i}^*$ (\cref{prop:MLMC} with $k=1$ and $d=2$).
 Moreover, we select $\delta = \delta^* = 2$.
-This configuration is the one providing the best performance, in terms of accuracy with respect to the baseline with $R = 241$, and it is related to the fact that even if $N_i^* \approx 8 N_{i-1}^*$ we are employing $\delta = 2$ instead of $\delta = 8$; indeed, in the latter case, during one epoch less batches of fine resolution data are seen with respect to the number of batches of coarse data.
+This configuration is the one providing the best performance, in terms of efficiency, with respect to the baseline with $R = 30$ (the baseline resolution providing a comparable accuracy), and it is related to the fact that even if $N_i^* \approx 2^{-2i}N_{i-1}^*$ we are employing $\delta = 2$ instead of $\delta = 8$; indeed, in the latter case, during one epoch less batches of fine resolution data are seen with respect to the number of batches of coarse data.
 As the value for $\delta$ increases the gap between the number of batches of fine and coarse data increases making the gradients' estimates more and more biased towards large-scales, or in the same way, the exposure to fine-scale corrections is limited.
 In \cref{fig:AD_para_comparison_field}, we report the comparison among the ground truth data and the approximation obtained by means of traditional SGD, both with $R = 241$, and the MLMC approximated solution, with hierarchy pairing strategy, $m^*=3$ and $\delta^* = 2$, for different testing instances of the diffusion coefficients.